The Paranormal Database

 Date / Time: Varies (see below)

 Further Comments: St. Andrew's church tower was cursed by a local witch.
-First it burned down, and when rebuild was struck by lightning and burned down again.
+First it burned down, and when rebuilt, was struck by lightning and burned down again.
 To prevent this from happening a third time, a large square tower was built, only to be hit by a bomb during the Second World War.

 A stylised cast-iron mermaid.